canonical/design.ubuntu.com/scopes/navigation/index.md

   <img class="alignnone size-large" src="https://assets.ubuntu.com/v1/45d43336-multiply-level-51-618x1024.png" alt="multiply level 5" width="618" height="1024">
 </div>
   <p>The menu will then split into two rows”Featured” and the selected department.</p>
-  <p>In the department view the user can navigate back to ‘all departments’ using the back chevron, or select another category or department.</p>
+  <p>In the department view the user can navigate back to &#8216;all departments&#8217; using the back chevron, or select another category or department.</p>
 </div>
   <div class="twelve-col">
   <h3>Featured menu</h3>